 Brie gets its name from the Brie region in Northern France where it was first made.

-Camembert is slightly stronger with a more earthy and mushroomy taste and if left at room temperature will fully melt where brie will be more likely to hold its structure.
+Camembert is slightly stronger with a more earthy and mushroomy taste, and if left at room temperature, it will fully melt, whereas brie will be more likely to hold its structure.

 How to eat brie and camembert